Expert advice to make sure you get the best from your green energy investment

 Running cost comparison

 Estimates from quote-comparison website Greenmatch show that for an average four-bedroom house with an ASHP, annual heating costs start at £759.
 ‘Compared to a gas boiler, an air-source heat pump requires a lot less input energy.
 But gas can be cheaper than electricity,’ says John Taylor, managing director of Enhabit.
 Improve your home’s thermal envelope by ensuring the building is airtight and well-insulated.
 This reduces demand on the heat pump and keep the running costs in check.

 The Boiler Upgrade Scheme

 You might think an air-source heat pump pricey at £8,000-£10,000, but a ground-source heat pump is even more expensive, starting from around £13,000 (plus, you need a lot of land for this option).
-In a bid to reduce this expense, the government’s new Boiler Upgrade Scheme (announced on 18 October 2021) will make £5,000 grants available to reduce the cost of low-carbon heating.
-Running over a three-year period from April 2022, the initiative has £450 million in funding.
+In a bid to reduce this expense, the government’s Boiler Upgrade Scheme makes £5,000 grants available to reduce the cost of low-carbon heating.
+Running over a three-year period from April 2022-March 2025, the initiative has £450 million in funding.

 Manufacturers and the government are consulting on solutions to drive down the price of heat pumps and make them on a par with fossil fuel boilers by 2030.
 Providing ministers succeed in reducing the price of electricity over the next decade, by shifting levies away from electricity bills, the running costs should be no higher either.